Part of Unit: Intro to Art Theory and Fundamentals

 - Rubrics, Projects, Demonstrations, Observations,

-Use the rubric-Introduction to Using a Digital Camera for assessing the student’s proficiency and understanding of this lesson.
+Use the rubric - Reviewing a Logo for assessing the student's proficiency and understanding of this lesson.